The Nest

 Well, you have to give up what they each offer: convenience.
 You can also rent first with the option to buy later.

-Also, pay attention to air rights.
+Also, be aware of air rights.

 Is Townhouse Maintenance Higher Than a Condo or Co-op Maintenance?